diffblue/gitlab/doc/development/contributing/issue_workflow.md

 <https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/data/stages.yml>,
 with `_` replaced with a space.

-For instance, the "Continuous Integration" group is represented by the ~"group::continuous integration" label in the `gitlab-org` group since its key under `stages.manage.groups` is `continuous_integration`.
+For instance, the "Pipeline Execution" group is represented by the ~"group::pipeline execution" label in the `gitlab-org` group since its key under `stages.manage.groups` is `pipeline_execution`.

 The current group labels can be found by [searching the labels list for `group::`](https://gitlab.com/groups/gitlab-org/-/labels?search=group::).